ory/sdk/clients/client/php/docs/Api/V0alpha2Api.md

 Create an Identity

 This endpoint creates an identity.
-It is NOT possible to set an identity's credentials (password, ...) using this method!
-A way to achieve that will be introduced in the future.
 Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example